 For all others might state that The Last Jedi destroys this “machine,” it nevertheless still does something similar, albeit not as smoothly.
 The interaction with Rey and Kylo Ren mirrors the dynamic with Luke and Darth Vader, all the way to Return of the Jedi where Vader brings Luke to Palpatine, just as Kylo Ren brings Rey to Snoke.
 The Empire Strikes Back has Cloud City with a gambler baron, and so The Last Jedi has Canto Bight with a casino segment that ran entirely too long and could have been shortened for brevity’s sake: an arc that, while Rose and DJ’s contributions were interesting, proved to be ultimately pointless.
 In fact, instead of creating a world populated by unsavoury cartoon caricatures and obvious “little Orphan Annies,” that I myself couldn’t have cared less about, it might have been better to simply have had a world where Rose came from, display relatable characters who turn out to be greedy and corrupt, and make your point that way without taking away from Rose, Finn, or DJ.

 And Snoke’s death, while satisfying to watch, is a let down because of all the build up there was around the mystery of who he was.
 He dies quickly, almost anticlimactically.
 I mean, can you just imagine it?
 If Luke, instead of just calling his lightsaber to him in Return of the Jedi, just turned it next to Palpatine and ignited the thing through his malicious cackling body?
 I can just see Luke and Vader fighting the Royal Guard, who were sent out of the room, side by side and then what?
 At least Palpatine had three movies to be introduced in the Old Trilogy, even obliquely in A New Hope as the Emperor.
 Snoke doesn’t even have that.
+Hell, there are supposed to be a line of two Sith, a Master and an Apprentice, that presumably ended with the deaths of Palpatine and Vader.
+So where did Snoke actually come from, and what was he?
 It is a similar issue I have to Rey: especially if her interaction with Luke’s lightsaber from the first film is a red herring instead of something that links them together.
 She even greatly resembles Leia, Padme Amidala, and Shmi Skywalker.
 It is all very well and good if you want to state that bloodline doesn’t matter, but when you spend six films stating this to be exactly the case, and then discarding it to make someone just as powerful as someone in that bloodline without explanation after teasing otherwise, it does feel like a bit of a cop-out, like a cinematic “because I said so.”

 But I think the most egregious asymmetry here is what happens with Luke.
 I’m not talking about his seclusion from the Force and the galaxy for his sense of failure.
 I’m talking about what happened between him and his nephew in the flashbacks to before the destruction of the Jedi Training Temple.
 Remember how Yoda told Luke, ages ago, that “Always in motion, the future is”?
 Recall how Darth Vader killed massive amounts of people, including what was left of the Jedi Order?
 Luke sensed great darkness from his nephew in those flashbacks.
 So what does he do?
 Does he try to talk sense to Ben Solo?
 Does he tell him a story about what he went through?
 Does he decide to tell him more about how his grandfather regretted the rest of his life after going to the dark side?

 No. Instead, Luke must have somehow heeded Yoda’s other words, to Obi-Wan from Revenge of the Sith where he states “Destroy the Sith, we must.”
 Luke ignites his lightsaber and prepares to kill Ben Solo in his sleep because of what he could do.
 It is entirely out of character for Luke.
 There’s no lead up to this, no real proof beyond suspicions and feelings.
 And even though Luke immediately says he felt regret and wasn’t going to do it, it was too late.
-A young boy, confused by his legacy, and afraid defended himself, believed the Jedi were hypocrites anyway, and decided to destroy them.
+A young boy, confused by his legacy, and afraid defended himself, believed the Jedi were hypocrites anyway, and decided to destroy them: all because apparently Luke didn’t remember the lesson he learned thirty years ago when he was about to cut his own father down over so much more than feelings or premonitions, and remembered that wasn’t the right thing to do.
 And let’s say Luke did decide to go through with it, and kill his nephew, what would he have done?
 Would he have gone back to training his Jedi like nothing happened?
 And what would he have told his sister and Han Solo?
 That a young darksider named Kylo Ren, who was once a pupil of his, betrayed and murdered their son?
 Yeah, Luke: how well did that work out for you?

 With all of this fan snark said, however, I have no issue with how Luke evolved in this film beyond the jarring break in his character.
 It makes sense to me.
 In fact, I think I really like this take on him for similar reasons to why others might hate it.
 Charles J. Moss puts it best in his Medium article ”Letting Go of Luke Skywalker,” much in the Jedi manner of releasing one’s attachments, but I have my own take.
 When I look at Luke now, I see someone who had to be a symbol of hope for far too long.
 But more than that, I see someone who had believed his whole life that with hard work and dedication, he would achieve the impossible.
 And he fails.
 He fails after a series of life’s disappointments, and retreats from the world, retroactively despising everything else he did and not trusting himself again.
 At the self-prophecy of his own personal sense of futility.
 I know this, because I’ve been there.
 I still am.